hkh4/blueberry/docs/index.md

 ![General setup](img/general.png)

 Each file begins with options that control certain aspects of the tab.
 They begin with a `-`, followed by the option name, and the chosen parameter.
+Next, each measure begins with the measure number, a colon, and the notes on separate lines with a tab (or at least a space).

 ## Options

-Each file begins with options that control certain aspects of the tab.
-They begin with a `-`, followed by the option name, and the chosen parameter.
+Here are the valid options:

    ```
    -title Blueberry